 - Chocolate Oatmeal Molasses Pie

 - 1 no-fail pie crust (gluten free pie crust recipe in notes!)

 - 4 ounces (113 grams) semi-sweet or dark baking chocolate

 - Transfer the pie crust to a 9-inch pie plate and flute the edges.
 Place the pie crust in the freezer while preparing the chocolate brownie pie filling.

 - Melt the butter and chocolate together in a small, heavy bottomed saucepan over medium heat, whisking until combined.
 Remove from heat add in the sugar, whisking until fully incorporated.
 Add in the eggs, one at a time, whisking after each addition.
-Add the cocoa powder and vanilla and stir to combine.
+Add the cocoa powder, vanilla extract, and salt and stir to combine.

 - Remove the crust from the freezer.
 Pour the pie filling into the crust.
 Bake for 35 minutes, or until edges are just set and brownie-like, but the middle is still soft and gooey.
 Enjoy warm or at room temperature.